To get from Toronto to Chicago involved 2 buses, numerous stops, an intrusive border crossing experience and a whole lot of time.

 I am not an architecture fiend by any means but Chicago can make anyone sit up and take notice.
 There is a perfect mixture of intricate Gothic and Neoclassical buildings alongside modern glass skyscrapers.

-Trav and I did a self-guided Architecture Tour and my favourite buildings were the Gothic Tribune Tower and Frank Lloyd Wright’s The Rookery.
+Trav and I did a self-guided Architecture Tour – there are a lot of great guided Architecture tours too – and my favourite buildings were the Gothic Tribune Tower and Frank Lloyd Wright’s The Rookery.

 The Tribune Tower is a very interesting building because as well as being beautiful, if you look closely at street level you will see that it incorporates fragments of other famous buildings and sites from around the world.
 There is a hunk of the Great Pyramids of Giza, Westminster Abbey, Great Wall of China, Berlin Wall and Angkor Wat among others.
 Not sure how they got their hands on these priceless particles, but I would think that it probably wasn’t done in a legal manner.